xobs/cba-bot/README.md

 that is greater than this id, and execute the corresponding command.
 If more than one id is larger, then it will only execute the largest id found.

+Bots support the ability to send a command to a user on startup.
+This can be used to authenticate a user with an authorization bot.

 Donbot
 ------